Maithili/maithili.github.io/_projects/Predictive Spatio-Temporal Object Mapping to Understand in-home Routines.md

 layout: post
 title:  "Spatio-Temporal Object Mapping to Understand In-home Routines"
 date:   2021-11-05 10:00:40
-blurb: "Between the symbols that machines can manipulate and the fuzziness of the real world lies a 'semantic gap'.
-Whilst it doesn't bear a unified definition, we target a form of it by modeling daily routines.
+blurb: "Between the symbols that machines can manipulate, and the fuzziness of the real world, lies a 'semantic gap'.
+Whilst it doesn't bear a unified definition, we target to bridge a form of it by modeling daily routines.
 The simple reasoning being that to proactively assist a human through their daily life, a robot must first understand their daily life."
 og_image: /assets/img/projects/PSTOM/routine.jpg
 ---